niksudan/twitterfeed/README.md

 *Returns: Nothing*

 Outputs the tweet's text with tags.
 If any of the variables are set to false, they are wrapped within a *span* element instead.
 URLs are given the class *url*, hashtags given the class *hashtag* and mentions given the class *mention*.
-If *mediaLinks* is set to false, it will not show links that link to media elements.
+If *mediaLinks* is set to false, it will not show links that link to media entities.

 * * *